3 Reasons Your Water Heater Pilot Light Won't Stay Lit

 by The Cooling Company, on Dec 26, 2016 4:56:00 AM

 When confronted with icy showers, most homeowners assume that the pilot light on their water heater has gone out.
-We understand the frustration when the pilot light won't stay lit no matter how many times you try to light it.
-In such cases, how can you get your pilot light to stay lit so that you can get back into your morning routine?
+In such cases, can you get your pilot light to stay lit or, is it time to call for water heater repair?

 When your water heater's pilot light won't stay lit, the appliance's thermocouple is the likely culprit.
 This tiny part can hinder the pilot light for several reasons.